The Newkind Philosophy?

 A social change movement masquerading as a festival

-Social change is not a pastime it is a way of life and a calling that we can no longer afford to ignore.
-We can look around us and see that the systems and structures that we had once put our faith in are failing.
-Rather than continue to point this fact out and expect change to just happen, we stand as agents of change who will take it upon ourselves to investigate and implement new systems, technologies and ways of life that are equitable, sustainable and beneficial to the whole.
+Social change is not a pastime it is a way of life and a calling that we can no longer ignore.
+We can look around us and see how the systems and structures that we had once put our faith in are failing us.
+Rather than just point this fact out, we stand as agents of change who will take it upon ourselves to investigate and implement new systems, technologies and ways of life that are equitable, sustainable and benefit the whole.

 What is Newkind Festival all about?

-Newkind Festival is an attempt to re-appropriate the familiar and highly effective mechanism which is the immersive festival experience to engage in real world issues, in a real and meaningful way.
+Newkind Festival is an attempt to re-appropriate the familiar and effective mechanism which is the immersive festival experience to engage in world issues, in a real and meaningful way.
 Conferences mean well, but generally start and end with the sharing of information, and rarely eventuate in the gaining of knowledge.
-Festivals impart a wisdom and learning that conferences cannot, through embodied experience, and yet the programming leaves a lot to be desired as they are generally entertainment focused.
+Festivals impart a wisdom and learning that conferences cannot, through embodied experience and visceral learning, and yet the programming leaves a lot to be desired as they are generally entertainment focused.

 Newkind is merging these two tools in order to activate and empower participants towards addressing global and local issues in a more efficient and effective way.
-We’re calling it a festival, but more accurately it’s an intellectual and physical boot camp.
+We’re calling it a festival, but more accurately it’s an intellectual and physical boot camp; Post-Human Bootcamp.

 We genuinely want to start a revolution, but not an anti-establishmentarian one, rather a pro-individual initiative one.
-A revolution that places responsibility on the individual and places the focus on how WE want to change, rather than how we want others to change.
+A revolution that places responsibility on the individual and places the focus on how WE want to change, rather than how we want the world to change.
 We recognise that in order for a revolution to be real, tangible and lasting we need revolutionary individuals who place the onus of change upon themselves.
+Brave and courageous individuals who can speak to large audiences and speak from their heart, activists who can channel their upset and hurt into glorious art, vegans who can speak more eloquently about their reasons why, environmentalists who embody their principles into their daily lives.
+This is Newkind.
+This is why we are gathering at base camp.

 Is it a Festival or is it a Movement?